 - Have they planned to show them the toilet location, emergency instructions and passive/aggressive handwritten notes explaining the ‘unspoken/unfollowed rules’ of the shared kitchen?

 - Are the key points backed up with a written manual?
 Do they have a copy and a planned quiet time to peruse it?
 Is your policy manual welcoming and friendly or prescriptive and legally focused?
 Have you ever read it?
 Be honest!
 If not, maybe that is the best sign it needs a rewrite.

-Also remember the junior new starters may need more hand holding than senior people.
+Also, remember that junior new starters may need more hand-holding than senior people.

 From your new starters psychometric profile (see blog part 3) you will already have valuable information on their personality and preferences.
 Use this information to personalise their induction.
 Many organisations have put a lot of work into a one-size-fits-all induction process.
 Although this ensures all the boxes are ticked, do customise it with the specific inductee in mind.

 The more your new starter knows about the role and what is expected of them the quicker they will become productive.